frontity/docs/installation-and-deploy/deploy-on-now.md

 > npx now --target production
 ```

-That will create a a deploy and assign it to your real site url.
+This will create a deploy and assign it to your real site url.